iOS 26 vs. iOS 18: What’s Really New with Liquid Glass?

 Should You Upgrade Now?

 If you’re on iOS 18, hold off unless you love trying early features.
 The developer beta is still rough around the edges.
-Some transparency effects are overdone and being pulled back in updates.
-Wait for the public release in fall 2025 for a smoother, more polished version.
+Many transparency effects are still being balanced for readability.
+Wait for the public release in fall 2025 for a more stable experience.

 People Also Ask (FAQs)